Trump Victory Rally In Vegas Caps Whirlwind Week - UrduPoint

 Trump Victory Rally In Vegas Caps Whirlwind Week

-Las Vegas, (APP - UrduPoint / Pakistan Point News - 25th Jan, 2025) US President Donald Trump will hold a rally at a casino in Las Vegas on Saturday, wrapping up a tumultuous week that saw him double down on promises to reshape American politics and culture.
+Las Vegas, (APP - UrduPoint / Pakistan Point News - 26th Jan, 2025) US President Donald Trump held a victory rally in Las Vegas on Saturday, wrapping up a tumultuous week that saw him double down on promises to reshape American politics and culture.

-His arrival in the gambling capital coincided with a dramatic late-night purge of internal Federal agency watchdogs, and a narrow confirmation victory for one of his most controversial cabinet picks.
+He was back in front of an adoring crowd in the nation's gambling capital hours after a dramatic late-night purge of internal Federal agency watchdogs, and a narrow confirmation victory for one of his most controversial cabinet picks.

+"Since I became the 47th president at noon on Monday, I've been moving with urgency and historic speed to fix every single calamity of the Biden administration that they've created," he told cheering supporters.

+"This week alone, I took nearly 350 executive actions to reverse the horrible values and betrayals that we inherited from a group of people that didn't know what the hell they were doing."

-Trump won Nevada in the 2024 election -- the first Republican candidate to take the state in 20 years -- and the rally at the Circa Resort and Casino has been promoted as a thank you to supporters.
+Trump won Nevada in the 2024 election -- the first Republican candidate to take the state in 20 years -- and he said he was back to thank voters.

+He pledged to follow through on a pre-election promise to make tips tax-free -- an enormously popular move in a city built on the hospitality industry.

-The upbeat tone will contrast sharply with his visits Friday to communities devastated by floods and wildfires, during which he threatened to shut down FEMA -- the US federal disaster agency.
+The speech was in sharp contrast with his visits Friday to communities devastated by floods and wildfires, during which he threatened to shut down FEMA -- the US federal disaster agency.

 "FEMA is incompetently run, and it costs about three times more than it should cost," he said during a combative briefing with local politicians and firefighters in Los Angeles.